You are listening to the Sean Hannity Radio Show Podcast.

 Let's see.

-The Mid East is in flames.
+The Mideast is in flames.

-The economy's in the dumpster.
+The economy is in the dumpster.

 The national debt's growing through the roof.